 Iti, Titirangi: Sitting pretty in Titirangi is Iti.
 Nestle in amongst the beautiful surrounds from 9am on the weekends and eat your heart out.
 We recommend the Iti big place—with eggs, grilled tomato, bacon, potato hash, mushroom and spicy Bratwurst you’ll be in seventh heaven.

-Little Sister, Henderson: Oh-so sweet but oh-so naughty, Henderson’s Little Sister is the kinda place you go for breakfast and then walk out with a hefty collection of baked goods.
-But hey, that’s why it’s one Auckland’s best breakfast spots, right?
+Little Sister, Henderson: Oh-so sweet but oh-so-naughty, Henderson’s Little Sister is the kinda place you go for breakfast and then walk out with a hefty collection of baked goods.
+But hey, that’s why it’s one of Auckland’s best breakfast spots, right?

 To those living in these suburbs, we envy you.
 Be sure to make the most of what these amazing Auckland breakfast cafes have to offer.